 With the stakes being so high facing a DUI or DWI offense charge, not only is a person’s job at risk, but a driver could also face additional criminal and high monetary charges along with a license suspension for a drinking or drugged driving offense.
 While fighting the case, we understand just how important it is that you be able to keep your driver’s license after a driving under the influence charge.
 A person can have a suspended license ordered by your local Department of Motor Vehicles (DMV), Secretary of State (SOS), Department of Revenue (DOR), or Motor Vehicle Division (MVD).
 (Source: dmv.org)

-By having the details of what happened during the arrest carefully examined online and free through us as soon as possible, an experienced DUI attorney from your area can review the information and then be able to discuss what options are available.
-Additionally, the lawyer will then be in a proper position to explain any possibility or ways of how to keep your driver’s license after the arrest charge, based upon your own particular circumstances.
+By having the details of what happened during the arrest carefully examined online and free through us as soon as possible, we are then able to carefully review the information and then be able to discuss what options are available.
+Additionally, we will then be in a proper position to explain any possibility or ways of how to keep your driver’s license after the arrest charge, based upon your own particular circumstances.

 1. How Can I Keep My License From Being Revoked After A DUI Arrest?